“She would most likely still be here if there were safer treatment options available to her when she had cancer."

 “But being the resilient girl that she was, she worked very hard towards her recovery, not only physical but mental recovery as well.
-She participated in several different kinds of therapy and she was starting to be herself again.
+She participated in several different kinds of therapy, and she was starting to be herself again.
 She was making goals for herself and being very patient with herself and those around her.
-She was growing a deep understanding about herself.”
+She was growing a deep understanding about herself.” said Audera.

 Novie’s health was to get much worse in the winter of 2021.
 Her family tried to get her evaluated for a lung transplant again, but she was already too sick to be considered.